Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Applied social psychology

-- Internal assessment includes short exercises completed in each laboratory and two larger written assignments.
+- Internal assessment includes two written assignments and a group presentation.
 Internal assessment contributes 50% to the final grade

 - External assessment involves a two-hour multiple-choice exam at the end of the term